telerik/xaml-docs/controls/radsyntaxeditor/events.md

 * **CommandExecuting**: Occurs when a command is about to be executed.
 * **CommandExecuted**: Occurs when a command has been executed.
 * **CommandError**: Occurs when a command has been canceled due to an error.
+* **FoldingChanged**: Occurs when a folding region is created, removed, opened or closed.

 ## See Also